Yoz Grahame's Unresolvable Discrepancy

 Posted: May 18th, 2006 | 8 Comments »

-Firstly, an apology to everyone attending XTech in Amsterdam right now, especially those who I was hoping to see, those who were hoping to see me and those who were hoping to learn why I’m so keen on Ning (other than working there, of course).
+Firstly, phlebologist an apology to everyone attending XTech in Amsterdam right now, about it especially those who I was hoping to see, those who were hoping to see me and those who were hoping to learn why I’m so keen on Ning (other than working there, of course).
 Well, for a sample of the things I was going to talk about, first watch my ETech talk, then go look at our Atom-based REST API.
 Ever wanted a proper read-write Atom Store to play with that lets you upload custom data structures that are queryable in a database-type way using URLs that produce Atom feeds?
 Here, you have one.
 It’s free and it gives you a gig of storage.
 Go wild.

 In better news, there’s a good chance I may be presenting at Reboot in Copenhagen on the 1st of July.
 Not certain about this yet, but the topic will likely be “Logic To The People” and will tie together Ning, Second Life, JotSpot and LambdaMOO amongst others.
 That’s what I hope, anyway.